 Meet a minimum of 4 times per year and issue meeting minutes for each meeting.

-Maintain PRAMP’s network of continuous air monitoring stations.
+Accountable for PRAMP’s network of air monitoring stations.
 Supply data from these stations to Alberta’s real-time data site hourly or more frequently if required, and submit validated data on a monthly basis to ambient air quality data archives.

-Operate a properly functioning, cost effective monitoring networks that meet or exceeds regulatory requirements including Alberta’s Air Monitoring Directive, Environmental Protection and Enhancement Act (EPEA) Operating Approvals, and other regulatory requirements on behalf of participating companies and per other PRAMP requirements.
+Ensure the cost effective and proper operation of monitoring networks that meet or exceeds regulatory requirements including Alberta’s Air Monitoring Directive, Environmental Protection and Enhancement Act (EPEA) Operating Approvals, and other regulatory requirements on behalf of participating companies and per other PRAMP requirements.

 Ensure that the annual network average monitoring uptime is at 98% or higher.

-Ensure that monitoring data forms the basis for Air Quality Health Index reports to the community, and annual reports.

-Provide monitoring data to public and users via website links or other means.
+Ensure monitoring data are provided to public and users via website links or other means.

 Ensure accurate and timely reporting to AEP as required for compliance purposes.